markjnkim/es_mod/01-html/content/step-3-hero.md

 > **Hint**: The label and inputs will need the attributes for `name`, `for`, `type`, `id`, and `placeholder`.

-> **Pause**: Notice at the end of the input tag is a forward slash.
+> **Pause**: Notice at the end of the `<input />` tag is a forward slash.
 What is this slash for?

 > **Answer**: This is known as a self closing tag and is a common sight in HTML.
 Certain elements like `input` do not contain any content or child elements, so the closing tag immediately follows the opening tag.
 A shortcut or abbreviation was created to self close an opening tag therefore not needing to type the closing tag.
 Of course HTML elements with content or child elements need to be wrapped by an opening and closing tag so cannot use this self closing tag.

-### Adding the Radio Button Input
+### Radio Button Input

 Next we will create the inputs for our `radio button` and `checkbox`, but first, what the heck is a `radio button`?
 This is something you probably have come across a hundred times and now you will know the name of it.
 A `radio button` allows a single selection to be made from a list of choices and is normally a small circle that gets filled when clicked.

 ![radio-button](./assets/step-3/1000-radio-button.png)

-> **Google Fu**: Let's use our powers of Google and see if we can find some information about the function and syntax of a `radio button`.
+> **Activity**: Let's use our powers of Google and see if we can find some information about the function and syntax of a `radio button`.

-> **Hint**: Although Google may offer many search results, [MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) web docs should be a favorite because MDN is more likely to update when technologies change.
+> **Hint**: Although Google may offer many search results, [MDN web docs](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/radio) should be a favorite because MDN is more likely to update when technologies change.
+For this reason the best documents to learn from online should come from official sources.

 So a `radio` type input element, commonly referred to as a `radio button`, is generally used in groups using the `name` attribute as the group reference, each `radio button` must have the same `name` value to be considered in the same group.
 Let's type some code and then explain the attributes.
 Your `index.html` file should look like this.
 (Remember to place this `form` inside the `div`.)